Understanding Congenital Heart Disease

 • Pulmonary valve stenosis, where the pulmonary valve is narrower than normal.

-• Transposition of the great arteries, where the pulmonary and aortic valves, along with the arteries they are connected to, have swapped positions.
+• Transposition of the great arteries, where the pulmonary and aortic valves and the arteries they are connected to have swapped positions.

 Impact of Congenital Heart Defects

 • Heart infection (endocarditis): The heart has a thin inner lining called the endocardium.
-Endocarditis is an infection of this inner lining, which is caused by bacteria entering the bloodstream and settling in the heart lining.
-Untreated, endocarditis can damage or destroy the heart valves
+Endocarditis is an infection of this inner lining caused by bacteria entering the bloodstream and settling in the heart lining.
+Untreated, endocarditis can damage or destroy the heart valves.

-• Abnormal heart rhythms: A non-functional valve or malformed section of the heart can alter the heart' rhythm, causing your heart to beat too fast, too slowly or irregularly
+• Abnormal heart rhythms: A non-functional valve or malformed section of the heart can alter its rhythm, causing it to beat too fast, too slowly or irregularly.

-• Heart failure: Also known as congestive heart failure, this condition means that the heart is not able to pump enough blood to meet the needs of the body.
-This may be caused by a defect in the heart that prevents blood from getting out into the circulation, thereby causing extra fluid to build up in the lungs, liver, around the eyes, and sometimes in the legs.
+• Heart failure: Also known as congestive heart failure, this condition means that the heart is not able to pump enough blood to meet the body's needs.
+It may be caused by a defect in the heart that prevents blood from getting out into the circulation, thereby causing extra fluid to build up in the lungs, liver, around the eyes and sometimes in the legs.

-• Stroke, which occurs when blood suddenly cannot get through to part of the brain, depriving the brain tissue of oxygen.
-A congenital heart defect can allow a blood clot to pass through the heart and travel to the brain, triggering a stroke
+• Stroke: Occurs when blood suddenly cannot get through to part of the brain, depriving the brain tissue of oxygen.
+A congenital heart defect can allow a blood clot to pass through the heart and travel to the brain, triggering a stroke.

-• Pulmonary hypertension, which affects the arteries that supply blood to the lungs.
+• Pulmonary hypertension: Affects the arteries that supply blood to the lungs.
 Congenital heart defects can cause the blood pressure in the lungs to become higher than normal, increasing pressure on the heart to pump.
 This can eventually cause the heart muscle to weaken, causing the person to become tired, dizzy and short of breath.

 Maintaining Heart Health